 Steps to Begin Your Library Practicum

-This document includes the steps and common FAQs students have about the library practicum.
+The Steps to Begin Your Library Practicum includes directions and common FAQs students have about the library practicum.

 Student Practicum Handbook

-This booklet can help answer the many questions that students have. about completing
+The Student Practicum Handbook can help answer the many questions that students have about completing their library

 Librarians' Practicum Handbook

-This handbook is for librarians who will be hosting a practicum student.
-It contains
+The Librarians' Practicum Handbook is for librarians who will be hosting a practicum student.
+It contains the forms and

-the forms and information librarians will need to submit to the Library and Information
+information librarians will need to submit to the Library and Information Technology

 Amanda Musacchio, Instructor